sandialabs/canary/docs/source/basics/testcase.rst

-.. _introduction-testcase:
+.. _basics-testcase:

 The test case
 =============

-A test case is a concrete instantiation of a :ref:`test file <introduction-testfile>` with a unique set of parameters.
+A test case is a concrete instantiation of a :ref:`test file <basics-testfile>` with a unique set of parameters.
 In the simplest case, a test file defines a single test case whose name is the basename of the test file.
 In more complex cases, a test file defines :ref:`parameters<howto-parameterize>` that expand to define multiple test cases whose names are a combination of the test name (default: ``basename testfile``) and parameter ``name=value`` pairs.
 For example, the test file ``parameterize1.pyt``:

 .. literalinclude:: /examples/parameterize/parameterize1.pyt
     :language: python